GitHub

 Configuration reference

 Kapkan is configured by a single YAML file passed with -config.
-The repository ships two starting points: configs/dev.yaml for local development (test prefixes, loopback bind, dry_run: true) and deploy/config.example.yaml for production, which carries authoritative inline comments and defaults.
+The repository ships two starting points: configs/dev.yaml for local development (test prefixes, loopback bind, dry_run: true) and engine/deploy/config.example.yaml for production, which carries authoritative inline comments and defaults.
 Copy the production example to /etc/kapkan/config.yaml and adapt it to your network.

 !Dry-run defaults to on